If you are seeking to legally adopt the child of your spouse, you are not alone.

 Legal Effects of Adoption in Oklahoma

-As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational and financial needs.
+As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational, and financial needs.
 The child will also inherit from you as if they were your own natural child.

 Changing the Surname of an Adopted Child

 To change your child's surname and amend an Oklahoma birth certificate, the final adoption decree must reflect the name change.
 Once the Oklahoma State Department of Health

-If you are seeking to adopt the child of your spouse in Oklahoma Worden & Carbitcher is highly equipped to guide your case.
-At the Worden Law Firm, we have years of experience bringing families together through the adoption process.
+If you are seeking to adopt the child of your spouse in Oklahoma, our team at Worden & Carbitcher can help you avoid the errors and missed paperwork that can drag out the adoption process.
+We have years of experience bringing families together through the adoption process.